About

 The Sea Cargo Charter is consistent with the policies and ambitions of the International Maritime Organization, a UN agency responsible for regulating shipping globally, including the 2023 IMO GHG Strategy (formally known as the 2023 IMO Strategy on Reduction of GHG Emissions from Ships or Resolution MEPC.377(80)).
 This revised ambition states that emissions from international shipping should reach net-zero by or around 2050 compared to 2008 levels, with interim targets in 2030 and 2040, and considers full lifecycle emissions in a “well-to-wake” CO2e perspective.

-Currently, 37 charterers are Signatories to the Sea Cargo Charter.
+Currently, 37 companies are signatories to the Sea Cargo Charter.
 Signatories are bulk cargo owners from a variety of segments – grains & agricultural products, chemicals, energy, metals & mining -, commodity traders and shipowners who have an interest in advancing good environmental stewardship through their business activities.

-Signatories commit to implementing the Sea Cargo Charter in their internal policies, procedures, and standards and to work in partnership with ship owners, disponent owners, and partners on an ongoing basis to implement the Sea Cargo Charter.
+Signatories commit to implementing the Sea Cargo Charter in their internal policies, procedures, and standards and to work in partnership with their counterparts in the value chain and partners on an ongoing basis to implement the Sea Cargo Charter.

 SIMILAR INITIATIVES